-The bill amends section 43-58-08.1 of the North Dakota Century Code to update the eligibility requirements for naturopaths seeking endorsement to prescribe medications independently.
-It establishes that a naturopath must first apply for a limited endorsement by entering into a written collaborative agreement with a supervising physician, who must have at least five years of experience in prescribing medications without limitations.
-The supervising physician will review the naturopath's first one hundred prescriptions or twelve months of prescribing, whichever comes first.
-The bill also specifies that the written agreement must be submitted to the board along with the endorsement application.
+This bill amends section 43-58-08.1 of the North Dakota Century Code, which outlines the eligibility requirements for naturopathic doctors to obtain an endorsement for independent prescribing authority.
+The bill specifies that a naturopath must first apply for a limited endorsement by entering into a written collaborative agreement with a supervising physician who has been actively prescribing for at least five years.
+The supervising physician will review the naturopath's first one hundred prescriptions or twelve months of prescribing, whichever comes first, to ensure compliance with safety and legal standards.

-Significantly, the bill modifies the process for obtaining an endorsement to prescribe independently.
-It removes the previous requirement for the naturopath to complete a pharmacology elective examination before receiving the endorsement.
-Instead, the board will issue the endorsement upon verification that the naturopath has met the collaborative agreement requirements and has provided satisfactory proof of one of three options: completion of the pharmacology examination, completion of a residency program, or substantial experience in prescribing medications in another jurisdiction.
-Additionally, the bill allows the board to waive certain requirements if the naturopath demonstrates substantial experience in prescribing medications under comparable standards in another jurisdiction.
-To maintain the endorsement, naturopaths must also complete five hours of continuing education annually on pharmacology.
+Significant changes include the removal of the previous requirement for the naturopath to complete a pharmacology elective examination before receiving the endorsement.
+Instead, the board will now issue the endorsement upon verification of the collaborative agreement and satisfactory proof of one of three options: completion of the pharmacology examination, completion of a residency program, or substantial experience in prescribing medications in another jurisdiction.
+Additionally, the bill allows the board to waive certain requirements if the naturopath demonstrates substantial experience in prescribing under comparable standards in another jurisdiction.
+To maintain the endorsement, naturopaths must also complete five hours of continuing education annually focused on pharmacology.

 INTRODUCED: 43-58-08.1